-MYUH
+MYUH SERVICES

-All registration activities are conducted online through MyUH at myuh.hawaii.edu.
-MyUH provides students with secure personalized access to various academic services within the UH community such as:
+MyUH Services provides students with secure personalized access to various academic services within the UH community such as:

 - Registration

-- Class schedule for all campuses in the UH system
+- Class Availability listings for all campuses in the UH system

 - Financial aid status

-- Making tuition payments
+- Make payments

 - Access to online classes

-- Tracking academic progress via the STAR Degree Check
+- Tracking academic progress through STAR Academic Essentials

 - Viewing grades

 - Access to UH email account

-• Updating mailing address and phone numbers To access the services in MyUH, a student must have a UH username.
-Students who are/were enrolled at one of the UH campuses may already have a UH username if they have an active UH email account (i.e., UHusername@hawaii.edu).
-To sign up for a UH username or for more information, visit myuh.hawaii.edu (click Get a UH Username).
+- Updating mailing address and phone numbers

+Access to MyUH Services requires a UH username.
+Students who are/were enrolled at one of the UH campuses may already have a UH username if they have an active UH email account (i.e., UHusername@hawaii.

+edu).
+To sign-up for a UH username, visit www.hawaii. edu/username.
+To access MyUH Services, visit myuh. hawaii.edu.